 In the April 17, 2015 draft of the State Water Board’s Emergency Drought Regulation, the State Water Board has specifically identified a 32% Conservation Requirement for the Sacramento County Water Agency.
-The State’s Drought Regulation will be finalized and adopted on May 5, at which time SCWA will be assigned a final conservation requirement.
+The State’s Drought Regulation was finalized and adopted on May 5, at which time SCWA was assigned the final conservation requirement of 32%.

 In order for SCWA and its customers to achieve this conservation requirement, SCWA implemented Stage 3 of its adopted SCWA Water Shortage Contingency Plan.

 Stage 3 requirements are as follows: SCWA customers will be limited to 1 day a week to irrigate turf.
 With a goal of helping our customers preserve trees and perennial shrubs, watering by drip system will be permitted 3 days a week.
 ACTIVITIES PROHIBITED BY EMERGENCY REGULATIONS:

 HELPING YOUR LAWN AND LANDSCAPING SURVIVE THE DROUGHT

 Landscape Survival Tips for a Long, Dry Summer

 Caring Trees During a Drought (Sacramento Tree Foundation)